satori-com/satori-rtm-sdk-c/README.md

 1. Download and install the appropriate distribution from https://slproweb.com/products/Win32OpenSSL.html
 2. Update your project properties to add additional include folders (pointing to the above install location)
 3. Update project properties to refer to library path of the above instalation
-4. Add libssl.lib and libcrypto.lib to your linker input libraries
+4. Add OpenSSL library files to your linker input libraries.
+The names for those depend on OpenSSL version: libssl.lib and libcrypto.lib for 1.1.x and libeay.lib and ssleay.lib for 1.0.x.
+There also could be some variations in naming like ssleay32MD.lib depending on the OpenSSL distribution.

 Additionally, WinSock subsystem must be initialized prior to connecting to RTM.